 This set is made from 18-10 mirror-polish stainless steel.
 The triple layer base has an aluminum center to evenly distribute the heat around the cooking surfaces.

 It may not be the best set for your home, however.
-It has fewer pieces than the other sets in this article to make it more transportable and for storage in an RV.
+It has fewer pieces than the other sets in this article that make it more transportable and compact to accommodate storage in an RV.

 Scott, in May 2016, said: “The stacking feature and removable handles are the reasons that this set works for my application.”